roberto257/Basketball-Data-Visualization-App/README.md

 # Basketball-Data-Visualization-App
-An app that will display statistics for both NBA and NCAA basketball players
+An app that will display statistics for NBA players

+Data is from the 2017-2018 NBA Season

-When searching for a player, their name must be spelled correctly Before searching, make sure their team has a dictionary in the base ".py" file
+When searching for a player, their name must be spelled correctly